 Radicalization and terrorism beliefs within the Western mindset are associated and stereotyped with Islam.
 Some have defined the features of violent terrorism as being motivated by Islam, while others have described it as the workings of the majority society.
 These theories are mostly inconsistent and vague (Abbas, 2012).
 The real clash between Islam and Christianity leads to a rise in radical movements that contribute to terrorism.
 Additionally, Kundiani asserts that individuals who used violence to end some form of war were associated with terrorism and, therefore, considered enemies of the West (Kundnani, 2014).
 Kundalini further gives examples of the terrorist activities that took place, such as the killings of immigrants by Neo-Nazis and the fatal cases of Anders, as he transferred his frustration to the people he believed were against his policies and practices.
 Focusing on the domestic struggle against terrorism, Kundiani associates terrorism with radicalization as a result of the war against terror in the United States and the United Kingdom (Kundnani, 2014).
 The two countries have established a policy to deal with radicalization.
 Creating a policy against radicalization increases the threat of terrorism for most people with Islamic ideologies.
 As a result, any person who appears to object to or challenge the existing policy becomes an object for observation as he or she may become radicalized.

 Husband and Alam (2011) have also argued on the connection between radicalization and terrorism with violent activities.
 The authors focus on the experiences of young Muslims living in Bradford with a Pakistani heritage.
-According to Husband and Alam 2011, the process of globalization leads to an increased flow of people, goods, and resources across various national borders.
+According to Husband and Alam 2011, globalization leads to an increased flow of people, goods, and resources across various national borders.
 Globalization leads to the rise of a mix of people from ethnic backgrounds.
-With the increase of multi-ethnic societies, governments decide to create policies that govern the relations between people in the multi-ethnic community.
+With the increase of multi-ethnic societies, governments have decided to create policies that govern the relations between people in the multi-ethnic community.
 However, people with differing opinions in the United Kingdom criticize the policies.
 Their questioning becomes radicalized as they form movements against such policies.
-Such movements end up engaging in violent or terror actions and thus affirming the relationship between radicalization and terrorism together with extreme activities.
+Such movements end up engaging in violent or terror actions, thus affirming the relationship between radicalization and terrorism together with extreme activities.

-Radicalization is not a myth it is an issue that is evident in society.
+Radicalization is not a myth; it is an issue evident in society.
 Most Muslims form part of the European political, economic, and social part of life.
 However, it becomes a wonder when they fight against discrimination without extremism.
-They not only fight against discrimination but also fight against various injustices such as racism.
+They not only fight against discrimination but also fight against various injustices, such as racism.
 Most of the European policies are unjust and violent.
 For example, the British held the Muslims responsible for multiple criminal issues and social tension that occurred in society.
 They also associated Islam with international terror attacks.
 According to Abbas, Muslim communities are associated with reacting to issues of alienation, imperialism, and colonialism through violent means.
-As the Muslims attempt to fight and look for an identity in society, they end up becoming radical as some policies are against their struggle to get identity (Abbas, 2010).
+As Muslims attempt to fight and look for an identity in society, they end up becoming radical as some policies are against their struggle to get an identity (Abbas, 2010).
 As a result, the concept of violence and radicalization occurs.
 Societies view Muslim youth as individuals who are vulnerable to exploitation by radical individuals.
 In his discussion, Abbas mentions the varied reactions that arise in response to the concept of radicalism.
-The author transcends the orientalist thought of radicalism and focuses on Islamic theology, considering it as a source of radicalism (Abbas, 2010).
+The author transcends the Orientalist thought of radicalism and focuses on Islamic theology, considering it a source of radicalism (Abbas, 2010).
 The general linkage of Muslim theology to radicalism contributes to a rise in extreme reactions among Muslims who do not engage in radical activities.
-As a result, they express their opinions but go beyond the normal levels of expression leading to extreme scenarios and hence radicalism.
-Similarly, the study conducted by Lynch (2013) notes that radicalization is a cycle that has been increasingly identified with Muslim youth, particularly male Muslim youth, as the catalyst to violence against Western states that is influenced by Islam.
+As a result, they express their opinions but go beyond the normal expression levels, leading to extreme scenarios and, hence, radicalism.
+Similarly, the study conducted by Lynch (2013) notes that radicalization is a cycle that has been increasingly identified with Muslim youth, particularly male Muslim youth, as the catalyst to violence against Western states that Islam influences.
 Due to this, terrorism, radicalism, and racism have been intertwined with the conceptions of nationality, citizenship, discrimination, and multiculturalism, and this coiling has made "Muslim youth" a vulnerable demographic in the United Kingdom.

-The violent extremist disseminates dissimilar propaganda using various means such as video clips and messages to a targeted population, which is likely to receive such messages.
-Radical individuals use multiple strategies, such as using psychological techniques to make the members of the extreme teams committed.
-Some states use radicalization ideas to express various ideas on an extremist set of behaviors and desires.
-Some of the behaviors used include using violence and extreme views to advance political or religious goals.
+The violent extremist disseminates dissimilar propaganda using various means, such as video clips and messages, to a targeted population, which is likely to receive such messages.
+Radical individuals use multiple strategies, such as psychological techniques, to make the members of the extreme teams committed.
+Some states use radicalization ideas to express various ideas on an extremist set of behaviours and desires.
+Some of the behaviours used include using violence and extreme views to advance political or religious goals.
 Other individual defines radicalization as the strategy of establishing violent and extremist ideas which lead to terrorist acts.
 Kundnani writes on the overfocus on religious-centric concepts as the primary cause of extremism and radicalism (Kundnani 2014).

 In conclusion, based on the arguments and the contributions of various scholars on the concept of radicalization, it is evident that there is an intimate relationship between radicalism and violence or terrorism.
-Scholars have also found some of the ways that can help individuals, avoid, getting into thoughts of radicalization.
+Scholars have also found some of the ways that can help individuals avoid getting into thoughts of radicalization.
 Having high self-esteem and enhancing the ties within the community are some of the ways that may aid in trying to reduce levels of radicalization.
-As observed, the United States and the United Kingdom have been stereotyping Muslims as violent extremist individuals, instead if they try to adopt a better approach and develop favorable policies to handle radicalism they might be able to curtail the prevailing problem.
-Fruitful prevention of radicalization leading to violence depends on a more detailed understanding of the problem, especially at the community level: not only the reasons that cause people to consider engaging in violent activities, but also the front-line practitioner's ability, expertise, and efficacy are required to combat it.
-According to the research presented above, it is also evident that radicalization has been the primary contributor to an individual or group, being compelled to participate in violence and terrorism.
+As observed, the United States and the United Kingdom have been stereotyping Muslims as violent extremist individuals; instead, if they try to adopt a better approach and develop favourable policies to handle radicalism, they might be able to curtail the prevailing problem.
+Fruitful prevention of radicalization leading to violence depends on a more detailed understanding of the problem, especially at the community level: not only the reasons that cause people to consider engaging in violent activities but also the front-line practitioner's ability, expertise, and efficacy are required to combat it.
+According to the research presented above, it is also evident that radicalization has been the primary contributor to an individual or group being compelled to participate in violence and terrorism.
 Therefore, there exists a link between radicalism, terrorism, extremism, and violent actions, which debunks the idea that radicalism is a myth.

 Abbas, T., 2012.
 The symbiotic relationship between Islamophobia and radicalisation.
 Critical Studies on Terrorism, 5(3), pp.345-358.